-Before I met him, I spoke to another volunteer, Brad, who turned out to be HIV positive, and he really admired Gary because of his commitment to his clients, and said that if he got sick he would like Gary to be there with him, as a volunteer.
+Before I met him, I spoke to another volunteer, Brad C. who turned out to be HIV positive, and he really admired Gary because of his commitment to his clients, and said that if he got sick he would like Gary to be there with him, as a volunteer.

-Ed hade dementia and could no longer speak, but the could do two things; smoke and smile.
+Ed had dementia and could no longer speak, but the could do two things; smoke and smile.

 He was lying in his bed smoking, skinny arms and legs protruded from the white sheets.
 He was not to be left alone while smoking, so there was always someone with him when he smoked.
 Even I, who was a smoker at the time, spent some time with him when I visited Coming Home Hospice.

 But that was not the only reason why people entered his room, they came because of his smile.
-If I should try to liken it to something, I would use the words angelic and Infinite goodness, and you wanted to be smiled at like that, over and over again, it was almost addictive.
+If I should try to liken it to something I would use words like angelic and Infinite goodness, and you wanted to be smiled at like that, over and over again, it was almost addictive.

-When Ed was dying he was given Oxygen, and Gary told me that Ed moved his hand, slowly, back and forth, back and forth, as as if he was still smoking.
-Gary stayed with him until a few hours before his death, but as soon as Gary had come home, they called from the hospice and said that Ed had passed away.
+When Ed was dying he was given Oxygen, and Gary told me that Ed moved his hand, slowly, back and forth, back and forth, as if he was still smoking.
+Gary stayed with him until a few hours before his death, but as soon as Gary came home, they called from the hospice and said that Ed had passed away.

 Many years passed, and there was and is, a silence around HIV/AIDS, and when my book about what I had seen in Sweden came, I called it Det är få som talar om dem/ There are few who talk about them.

-When I had decided to write a blog about what I had seen in San Francisco, I searched the Internet for the words To be a witness, but often found religious pages, religious testimonies, so I added the word really, and that worked: To really be a witness.
-To really see, and really hear.
+When I had decided to write a blog about what I had seen in San Francisco and Oakland, I searched the Internet for the words To be a witness, but often found religious pages, religious testimonies, so I added the word really, and that worked: To really be a witness.
+To really see, to really hear.

 Gary and Ed are just a few of the people I want to write about.
-I was lucky enough to meet so many ”teachers” in San Francisco, clients, lovers and family members, volunteers and hospital staff, that I followed, for as long as it was possible.
+I was lucky enough to meet so many teachers during this time; clients, lovers and family members, volunteers and hospital staff, that I followed, for as long as it was possible.